Spelling & Grammar

 Spelling in Key stage 1

 By the end of years 1 and 2, pupils should be able to spell a variety of words based on the phonic patterns they have been learning.
-Please look in the ‘downloads’ section below for examples of the kid of words children should be able to spell in KS1.
+Please look in the ‘downloads’ section below for examples of the kind of words children should be able to spell in KS1.

 Spelling in Key Stage 2